dandevri/website/posts/guides/user-guide.md

 * I like the flexibility to schedule my own time.
 I like to work on my terms and be in total control.
 I don't like 9-5 jobby jobs.
 * I don't believe in work/life balance.
 Your work should be your life.
 That doesn't mean I work all the time I do believe in taking time off and work on hobby projects.
 * I'm always on time, most often a bit too early.
+* I have an on/off switch regarding work.
+I completely disconnect in the evening and on weekends.
+* I do things that are in my calendar and on my to-do list.
+If something's not on there I'm probably not doing it.

 ### Learning
 * I am very eager to learn.